chradev/pi-h264-to-browser-streamer/README.md

 ```

-### Streaming from a single camera with PTZ control
+### Streaming from a single camera with ePTZ control

 Streaming from a single camera is based on the original application and web interface with some extends like:
  * reading of customization parameters from the command line
  * adding of time stamp and two lines to the video using opencv2 and local preview
- * testing and adding of ```picam2.set_controls({"ScalerCrop": scalerCrop})``` for PTZ control
+ * testing and adding of ```picam2.set_controls({"ScalerCrop": scalerCrop})``` for ePTZ control
  * adding more camera parameters to index-ss.html at its templatization
- * building right WS url and adding of sliders for PTZ controls of the camera
+ * building right WS url and adding of sliders for ePTZ controls of the camera
- * adding message protocol to WS to send back to the server PTZ controls commands
+ * adding message protocol to WS to send back to the server ePTZ controls commands
- * implement PTZ controls in server WS message handler when PTZ command is received
+ * implement ePTZ controls in server WS message handler when ePTZ command is received
  * adding client synchronized analog clock to the web interface
    * it was done tnaks to https://github.com/MrTech-AK/Analog.OnlineClock
    * style.css was added to index-ss.html head section because of ```.clock -> background: url(clock.svg)```